-The following Windows NT/Windows 2000 components must be installed on the system:
+The following Windows components must be installed on the system:

-- Internet Explorer 5.0
+- Internet Explorer 6.0 or later

 - TCP/IP support

 - Generic Text/Only printer driver (if you plan to use the Passthrough DSS)

-If you use PSF Direct to print from host systems, you must also install IBM Communications Server for Windows NT and Windows 2000 at Version 6.1.1.
-Host systems include z/OS, OS/390, MVS, VSE, VM, and $OS/400^{\circ}$ .
+| | If you use PSF Direct to print from host systems, you must also install IBM Communications Server, Version 6.1.2.
+Host systems include z/OS, OS/390, MVS and OS/400®.